sdiehl/wiwinwlh/tutorial.md

 libraries up undocumented, often not indicating what the library even does, by simply stating that they intend to tear it all down and rewrite it later.
 This unfortunately means a lot of Hackage namespace has become polluted with dead-end bit-rotting code.
+Sometimes packages are also uploaded purely for internal use or to accompany a paper, or just to integrate with the cabal build system.
+These are often left undocumented as well.

-Many other language ecosystems (Python, NodeJS, Ruby) favor the former philosophy, and coming to Haskell can be kind of unnerving to see *thousands of libraries without the slightest hint of documentation or description of purpose*.
+Many other language ecosystems (Python, Javascript, Ruby) favor the former philosophy, and coming to Haskell can be kind of unnerving to see *thousands of libraries without the slightest hint of documentation or description of purpose*.
 It is an open question about the cultural differences between the two